Frisco, Texas: Venues

 In 2020 a new Indoor Football League expansion franchise, the Frisco Fighters, debuted with home games to be played at Comerica Center.
 After the Fighters' 2020 season was canceled due to the COVID-19 pandemic, the team played its inaugural home opener on June 5, 2021.
 In their first year of operation, the Fighters clinched a playoff berth, advancing as far as the IFL semifinal game against the eventual 2021 United Bowl champion Massachusetts Pirates.

 The Dallas Stars National Hockey League team is headquartered in Frisco, and practices at the Comerica Center.
 The Texas Tornado of the North American Hockey League had been based in Frisco since the fall of 2003, and shortly afterward the league moved its main offices to Frisco.
 In the 2013 off-season, the Texas Tornado relocated to North Richland Hills, Texas.
 The league relocated its offices in 2018.

 FC Dallas (formerly the Dallas Burn), a Major League Soccer team, moved its home to Pizza Hut Park (now Toyota Stadium) near the corner of the Dallas North Tollway and Main Street in August 2005.
 A major international youth soccer tournament, the Dallas Cup, is hosted in Frisco each year and draws teams from around the world.
 The National Soccer Hall of Fame is co-located with Toyota Stadium.

 The Frisco RoughRiders, the Double-A Minor League Baseball affiliate of the Texas Rangers in the South Division of the Texas League, play in Frisco at Riders Field.

 The Texas Legends, affiliated with the Dallas Mavericks, are members of the NBA G League and play at Comerica Center.

 On November 16, 2017, Major League Lacrosse announced it would be moving the Rochester Rattlers franchise to The Ford Center at the Star in Frisco for the 2018 season as the Dallas Rattlers.
 The Rattlers folded after the 2019 season.

 The Southland Conference, an NCAA Division I athletics organization, relocated its headquarters to Frisco in 2006.
 On February 26, 2010, Pizza Hut Park (now Toyota Stadium) was announced as the host of the Football Championship Subdivision (formerly NCAA Division I-AA) championship game, formerly held in Chattanooga, Tennessee, and Huntington, West Virginia.
 The first matchup, hosted by the Southland Conference, was played January 7, 2011.

 Others

 Frisco also has an Olympic-sized, state-of-the-art natatorium.
 The Frisco Baseball and Softball Association was established in 1984.
 The Frisco Football League is an organized recreational league that allows children to play football before entering football in the school district.
 The Flagfootball4fun Flag Football League (FF4FUN) is an organized recreational youth flag football league.
-The sports entertainment conglomerate Dude Perfect is in Frisco.
+The sports entertainment group Dude Perfect is based in Frisco.

 Parks and recreation

 The Frisco Athletic Center features 18000 sqft of indoor aquatics elements and about 40000 sqft of outdoor aquatic features.
 It features exercise equipment, basketball courts, and group exercise classes.

-On January 11, 2023, Universal Destinations & Experiences announced a "new concept"-styled theme park to be constructed in Frisco.
+On January 11, 2023, Universal Destinations & Experiences announced a "new concept"-styled theme park to be constructed in Frisco called Universal Kids Resort.